 Note: Some links may take you to non-ASC web pages.

 Click a report or chapter title to open a PDF*.
 You will need the free Adobe Reader® to open the file.

-*If the file does not open when you click its title, try right-clicking and selecting "Save Target As" (Windows).
+*If the file does not open when you click its title, try right-clicking and selecting "Save link as" or "Save target as".

 (reports are in alphabetical order)

 Archaeological and Historical Studies of the IJ56 Block, Sacramento, California: An Early Chinese Community (7.9 MB)